isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-wktp-tabs/t-add-tabs.md

 ---
 description: Add a tab to the Worktop to quickly access a workspace.
-seo-description: Add a tab to the Worktop to quickly access a workspace.
-seo-title: Add a tab to the worktop
 solution: Analytics
 title: Add a tab to the worktop
 topic: Data workbench